 Alternative Energy Conservation Loan Fund – Effective September 2012 a loan of up to $50,000 may be used to purchase, construct and install alternative energy systems or energy conservation improvement in commercial buildings.

 Contact: Jim Andersen, Division of Economic Development firstname.lastname@example.org (907) 465-2510

-Watch this video series to see what changes the Old Harbor Books building in Sitka has made as a result of the program.
+Watch this video series to see what energy efficiency changes the Old Harbor Books building in Sitka has made.

 Sustainable Energy Transmission and Supply Development Program (SETS) – Formed in 2012 under Senate Bill 25, SETS provides private and public entities with low interest financing for qualified energy projects, including renewable energy and energy efficiency.
 For more information contact the Alaska Industrial Development and Export Authority (AIDEA) at (907) 771-3000.